mobi-css/mobi.css/site/source/docs/index.md

 This site itself is a real example.
 If you've been reading this, you can just inspect using your browser to see how it's done.

-For more examples about typography, please check out [Reference # Typography](/docs/reference/#Typography).
+For more examples about typography, please check out [Reference # Text content](/docs/reference/#Text-content).

 ## Tables